 The carpet runner in your hallway, if not secured properly, could cause you to fall.
 So could electrical cords, the extra pair of shoes you left out and any other obstacles placed on the floor.

-Take time to survey your house for hazards and remove them.
+Check your house for hazards and remove them.
 If you spill something on the floor, clean it up quickly so it doesn’t leave residue on the floor.
-And take a close look at the hand railing on your steps to ensure it’s secured to the wall.
+And take a close look at the hand railing on your steps to be sure it’s secure.

 At Geisinger, we’re helping seniors live better, healthier lives.
 Through programs like Geisinger 65 Forward, we’re delivering more patient-centered care, designed with seniors’ needs in mind.